gvbhalerao591/applyGDC/README.md

 8. Automatically activating the environment once you open the terminal:

-   If you expect to run GDC correction regularly on new images, then it might be a good idea to add this to your environment depending upon your OS, you can add the conda activate command above to either your ~/.bashrc (Linux) or ~/.zshrc (Mac).
+   If you expect to run GDC correction regularly on new images, then it might be a good idea to add this to your environment.
+Depending upon your OS, you can add the conda activate command above to either your ~/.bashrc (Linux) or ~/.zshrc (Mac).
 For example, in Mac, open the terminal and type:

     ```bash
     nano ~/.zshrc